 The “Best Standing Desk Guide” is reputable.
 It features both internationally known ergonomist researchers, Dr. Alan Hedge and Dr. David Rempel, providing fact-based guidance based on their research on the use of sit-to-stand work surfaces.

 I have heard their advice in live presentations which gives the guide good credibility.

-The article sites over 200+hours of research, 23 sources used, 19 companies vetted, four features reviewed including the type of desk, features, affordability, and customer experience, resulting in six top picks in various categories.
+The article cites over 200 hours of research, 23 sources used, 19 companies vetted, and four features reviewed including the type of desk, features, affordability, and customer experience, resulting in six top picks in various categories.

 Although, they note they were not able to physically test each desk reviewed physically.